CYPRUS HOUSE PARTY - SPRING MIGRATION AT ITS BEST!

 Day 1 ARRIVAL IN PAPHOS - 31st March

-Arrival in the evening and you will be met and transferred to our private villa, some 45 minutes drive away where you will be greeted with a cold beer or cool glass of wine or three!
+Arrival in the evening and you will be met and transferred to our private villa, some 45 minutes drive away where you will be greeted with a cold beer or cool glass of wine or three and the first of many fine meals!

 Days 2 - 7 PAPHOS - AKROTIRI SALT LAKE - TROODOS MOUNTAINS